Azure/azure-sdk-for-js/documentation/RLC-Swagger-quickstart.md

 # Project folder and name convention

-Before we start, we probably should get to know the project folder and name convention for RLC libraries.
+Please follow the Azure SDK guidance and discuss with architects to decide the project folder and name convention for RLC libraries.

 1. Project Folder structure.
    normally, the folder structure would be something like `sdk/{servicename}/{servicename}-{modulename}-rest`.
 For example, we have `sdk/agrifood/agrifood-farming-rest` folder for Farmbeats account modules.
 That folder will be your **${PROJECT_ROOT} folder**.